 <h2 style="font-size: 3">Font size: 3</h2>

-<p> The above section should work </p>
+<p> The End </p>

-Then, I can include mySection
+Then, you can include mySection in a separate template:

-<%@ include nestedImport.mySection %>
+<%@ include NestedImport.mySection %>

 Which will result in the following HTML: